Table of Contents

-Ever wondered how organisms are able to thrive across a range of environmental conditions?
+Ever wondered how organisms are able to thrive when they are introduced into new environments?
 We shall explore everything about Acclimatization in this article.

 What is Acclimatization?